Abstract

 Table 2Material properties of strapdown inertial navigation system

 Geometrical parameters of the strapdown inertial navigation system are shown in Fig. 4.
-The parameters of x1 and x2 are design variables.
+The parameters of and are design variables.
 The shape of damping material and copper metal is both square from top view, and the copper metal is symmetrical about the horizontal center section.

 Fig. 4Geometrical parameters of the strapdown inertial navigation system